sirix777/cycle-orm-factory/README.md

 - `counter` is an incremental number (starting from 0) for migrations with the same name
 - `MigrationName` is the name you provided in PascalCase

+Namespace:
+- Generated migration classes will use the namespace configured at `cycle.migrator.namespace`.
+If omitted, Cycle Migrations' default namespace will be used.

 **Note**: Make sure that you have correctly configured the database connection and migrations settings in your project's configuration file.

 For more information about using migrations with Cycle ORM, see the [Cycle ORM Documentation](https://cycle-orm.dev/docs/database-migrations/current/en).